Ultimate Warrior: Semi-retirement (1992–1996)

-Return to the World Wrestling Federation (1996)
+World Wrestling Federation (1996)

 Warrior returned to the WWF on March 31, 1996, defeating Hunter Hearst Helmsley at WrestleMania XII.
 He made his first appearance on Monday Night Raw on April 8, where he gave an in-ring interview and credited the "voices" of the "warriors" (his name for members of the WWF audience) for his return; he was then interrupted by Goldust.
-Warrior challenged for Goldust's Intercontinental Championship at In Your House 7; Warrior won the match by countout, but did not win the title.
+Warrior challenged for Goldust's Intercontinental Championship at In Your House 7: Good Friends, Better Enemies; Warrior won the match by count-out after Goldust fled the ring, but did not win the title.
 The following night on Monday Night Raw, Warrior defeated Isaac Yankem, DDS.
-A rematch with Intercontinental Champion Goldust, on the May 27 episode of the show, ended in a double countout, thus eliminating both men from the tournament and eventually giving Vader a bye into the semi-finals.
-Warrior defeated Jerry Lawler at King of the Ring, and defeated Owen Hart by disqualification on the July 8 episode of Monday Night Raw.
+At In Your House 8: Beware of Dog on May 26, Warrior defeated Owen Hart in a dark match.
+A rematch with Intercontinental Champion Goldust, on the May 27 episode of the show, ended in a double count-out, thus eliminating both men from the King of the Ring tournament and eventually giving Vader a bye into the semi-finals.
+Warrior defeated Jerry Lawler at King of the Ring on June 23 in a match that came about after Lawler criticized his comic book.
+He defeated Owen Hart by disqualification on the July 8 episode of Monday Night Raw.
+In his final match with the WWF, he defeated Vader in a dark match at a June 25 taping of WWF Superstars.

-Warrior was scheduled to team with Shawn Michaels and Ahmed Johnson to face Owen Hart, Davey Boy Smith, and Vader at In Your House 9 later that month, but the WWF terminated Warrior's contract when he missed several house shows, taking time off allegedly to grieve the death of his father.
+Warrior was scheduled to team with Shawn Michaels and Ahmed Johnson to face Owen Hart, Vader, and Davey Boy Smith at In Your House 9: International Incident on July 21, 1996, but the WWF terminated Warrior's contract when he missed several house shows, taking time off allegedly to grieve the death of his father.
 WWF owner Vince McMahon claimed that Warrior had not seen his father in ten years and did not care much for him; therefore, he did not take Warrior's excuse for missing house shows at face value.
 Warrior disputes McMahon's explanation, claiming that the real reason why he did not show up to those events was a breach of contract by McMahon, in which WWF sold Warrior's merchandise without giving him a percentage.
-He was replaced by Sycho Sid at In Your House 9.
+He was replaced by the returning Sycho Sid at the pay-per-view.